gered/clj-jtwig/README.md

 (render "Hello {{get_map(name).name}}!" {"name" "Gered"})       ; "Hello null!"

+; this is the default setting
 (set-options! :auto-convert-map-keywords true)

 (render "Hello {{get_map(name).name}}!" {:name "Gered"})        ; "Hello Gered!"
 ```

+The decision was made to have `:auto-convert-map-keywords` on by default as usually in Clojure code you will be using
+keywords in all your maps while strings for keys are rarely used (if ever) in a typical Clojure application.

 ## Debugging Tips